olivierdalang/SPCgeonode/README.md

 Note : to avoid hitting LetsEncrypt limits if anything fails, you should add `LETSENCRYPT_MODE=production` only when you see tests certificates are properly loading.
 Hitting the limits is annoying as you can be blocked for a few days...

-Note : as docker-compose is not a real containers orchestrator, it may be necessary to restart (just run the same command again) some containers manually after some time at first startup, since healthchecks are not used.

 ### Developpement vs Production

 Difference of dev setup vs prod setup: